capnproto/capnproto/doc/install.md

 rather than libstdc++ (GCC's implementation).
 These problems can be worked around as described below.

+First, you need the Xcode command-line tools.
+Download Xcode from the app store.
+Then, open Xcode, go to Xcode menu > Preferences > Downloads, and choose to install "Command Line Tools".

-First, download the Clang 3.2 binaries and put them somewhere easy to remember:
+Next, download the Clang 3.2 binaries and put them somewhere easy to remember:

     curl -O http://llvm.org/releases/3.2/clang+llvm-3.2-x86_64-apple-darwin11.tar.gz
     tar zxf clang+llvm-3.2-x86_64-apple-darwin11.tar.gz